bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Wearable device to track epilepsy

-This wearable technology is focused on monitoring and analyzing symptoms of epilepsy, aiding in the effective management of the condition.
+This bluetooth health device is focused on monitoring and analyzing symptoms of epilepsy, aiding in the effective management of the condition.

 Company: Neurava is at the forefront of developing these innovative wearable devices.